Gaojie0621/Computer_Network/english_version/01_IP_Address.md

 Scenario: You use your phone (192.168.1.100) to access Baidu (220.181.38.148).

 **Steps:**
-- The phone sends a request to the router: "I want to visit Baidu."
+- The phone sends a request to the router: "I want to visit Google."
 - The router replaces your private IP (192.168.1.100) with its public IP (e.g., 120.80.1.1) and records the connection (like a logbook).
-- When Baidu replies, the router uses the logbook to forward the data to your phone.
+- When Google replies, the router uses the logbook to forward the data to your phone.

 **Types of NAT**
 - One-to-one: A private IP is mapped to a fixed public IP (commonly used by enterprises).